 Management closely monitors overheads, carefully balancing the need to reward people properly based on both performance and external market factors, and other overhead expenditure.
 Where a step change in overheads is predicted this must be justified in both financial and strategic terms.
-During the year overheads increased to £1,016,010 (2018: £853,229) a 19% increase.
+During the year overheads decreased to £979,723 (2019: £1,016,010) a 4% decrease.